fys4220/fys4220.github.io/fys4220-jbook/part-information/information_tools.md

 The student laboratory is in room 329 on the 3. floor, west wing, of the Physics building.
 There are 16 working stations equipped with a Windows PC and an oscilloscope.
 Version 18.1 of the Quartus Prime Lite and Modelsim Altera starter edition are installed on the PCs.

-The room is reserved for FYS4220 on:
+We have reserved the room for FYS4220 on:

-* Mondays from 12:15 to 16:00 (14:00 to 18:00 in the period 19/9–3/10)
+* Mondays from 12:15 to 16:00
-* Wednesday from 10:15 to 14:00.
+* Wednesday from 08:15 to 12:00.

-Your are of course free to use this rooms outside these ours if the room is available and not booked by any other course.
-You can find the weekly schedule for the room [here](https://tp.educloud.no/uio/timeplan/?type=room&area%5B%5D=BL&building%5B%5D=BL24&id%5B%5D=BL24V329&week=34&weekTo=49&ar=2022).
+You are of course free to use this rooms outside these hours if the room is available and not booked by any other course.
+You can find the weekly schedule for the room [here](https://tp.educloud.no/uio/timeplan/?type=room&area%5B%5D=BL&building%5B%5D=BL24&id%5B%5D=BL24V329&week=34&weekTo=49&ar=2023).

 ```{figure} ../images/student_lab.jpg
 ---